annamourasobral/annamourasobral/README.md

-- 👋 Hello World, I’m Anna Moura Sobral, a Software Developer
+- 👋 Hello World, I’m Anna Moura Sobral, a Software Developer and Computer Sciences student
 - 🌱 I’m currently learning Front End Technologies such as HTML5, CSS3 and Javascript, but I know some python as well.
 - **💞️ I'm a front-end developer because it perfectly combines 3 areas that are important to me:**
     1. **It's visual but still requires logical thinking**